thoas/go-funk/README.rst

 will always outperform an implementation based on reflect_ in terms of speed and allocs because of how it's implemented in the language.

-If you want a similarity gorm_ will always be slower than sqlx_ (which is very low level btw) and will uses more allocs.
+If you want a similarity, gorm_ will always be slower than sqlx_ (which is very low level btw) and will use more allocs.

 You must not think generic helpers of ``go-funk`` as a replacement when you are dealing with performance in your codebase, you should use typesafe implementations instead.